 Can you see why interest and dividend income matters?
 But you won’t get either with gold.

-According to the World Gold Council there’s about 190,000 tons of gold in existence in the world in all forms, or just over 6 billion ounces.
-More than 32,000 tons, or nearly a billion ounces are owned by the “official sector”.
+According to the World Gold Council, there are about 208,874 tons of gold in existence in the world in all forms or just over 6 billion ounces.
+More than 35,000 tons, or over a billion ounces, are owned by the “official sector.”
 That’s mostly the central banks of the world.

 That was a staggering decline based on the sale of just 1% of the world’s central bank gold holdings.